top of page

 • Responds to name - Chances are, you naturally use your child's name all of the time.
 If not, start saying it!
 It took me a while to stop calling my daughter, baby, and actually using her name.
 By now, if hearing is normal, she should be responding to her name.

 • Makes varying sounds - Screaming, babbling, screeching, blowing raspberries, sticking a tongue out - the more sounds and mouth movements baby is exposed to, the more he will do!
+Tongue clicking is a great way to encourage full range of motion of the tongue.
 This is also a fun way to get baby out of a whiney state - new and weird noises are distracting.
 I use this one to make diaper changes less of a wresting match.

 • Can get into and out of a seated position - All of that core strength is required to move in and out of a seated position.
 Just another awesome skill baby learns as long as she is given lots of floor time and freedom.